fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 ### iOS

-iOS apps are required to generate a certificate for the Apple Push Notification service (APNs).
+iOS apps are required to generate a certificate for the Apple Push Notification service (APNs) and enable background services in Xcode.
 Rather than duplicate the content from the documentation, I recommend following the [official setup guide](https://firebase.google.com/docs/cloud-messaging/ios/certs) from Firebase.

 ## Step 1: Receive Messages in Flutter (Frontend)